MicrosoftDocs/quantum-docs-pr/articles/quantum-WriteAQuantumProgram.md

 ### Step 4: Enter the C# Driver Code

-Switch to the `Driver.cs` file in Visual Studio.
+Switch to the `Driver.cs` file in your development environment.
 This file should have the following contents:

 ```csharp